 We segment our target audience into different “Customer Avatars” or “Buyer Personas” when this happens.
 This segmentation can happen based on various considerations.
 Some of the key ones are as listed below:

-- Demographics: Age, Gender, Education level, Income levels, Marital status, Parenthood status, Subcultures based on race or religion, etc.
+- Audience Demographics: Age, Gender, education level, Income levels, marital status, parenthood status, subcultures based on race or religion, etc.

-- Habits & Behaviors: Purchasing habits, Living habits, Engagements, interactions, etc.
+- Habits & Behaviors: Purchase intent, living habits, engagements, interactions, etc.

 Examples of classification of target audiences:

-Often finer niches and more granular groups are referred to as Subcultures while theming these Subcultures under the leading group leads us to a Superculture.
+Often finer niches and more granular groups are referred to as Subcultures, while theming these Subcultures under the leading target group leads us to a Superculture.

-For example, you run a company that offers custom-printed t-shirts for casual wear aimed at the younger crowds, and you are planning to advertise this over Facebook.
+For example, you run a company offering custom-printed t-shirts for casual wear aimed at the younger crowds, and you plan to advertise this over Facebook.